-How I Decided To Be A Home Care Provider – Our Story
+How I Decided to Become a Home Care Provider – Our Story in Omaha, NE

 After five years of being the sole caregiver to my mother who suffers from early onset Alzheimer’s, the stress finally took its toll on my father and he became extremely ill.
 Like many people, my first inclination was to find a place where my parents could live and receive care.
 This was especially true since my parents were in Georgia and I live in Nebraska.
 After researching multiple facilities, our family presented options to my father.
 He clearly understood what we didn’t – no assisted living facility or nursing home could provide him and my mother the level of independence, control, dignity and peace of mind they desired and deserved.
 He told us, in no uncertain terms, “No. Figure out another option.”